opf/openproject/docs/development/development-environment-ubuntu.md

 ## Configure OpenProject

-Create and configure the database configuration file in `config/database.yml` (relative to the openproject-directory.
+Configure the database in `config/database.yml` (relative to the openproject-directory.

 ```bash
 [dev@debian]# vim config/database.yml